 With Google’s mobile-first indexing not yet in place for every website yet, you definitely still have time to catch up and update your website to improve your mobile SEO ranking.

-As long as you keep these tips in mind about the mobile-first indexing, and your mobile content website will be on your way up the search results in no time.
+As long as you keep these tips in mind about mobile-first indexing, your mobile content website will be on its way up the search results in no time.

 Aby is a qualitative researcher and a passionate writer.
 She writes mostly about health, psychology, technology, and marketing.
 You can follow her at @abyleague